iacmac-web-tools/amr-cloud-hugo/content/en/project/vgnki/index.md

 ---

+### Russian State Center for Quality and Standardization of Veterinary Drugs and Feed

+Research Institute of the Federal Service for Veterinary and Phytosanitary Surveillance (ROSSELKHOZNADZOR).

+OIE collaborating Center on Food Safety, Diagnosis and Control of Animal Diseases in Eastern Europe, Central Asia and Transcaucasia.

+Main activities of VGNKI are ensuring veterinary drugs quality, food of animal origin and feed safety, certification and registration of veterinary drugs, feed and feed additives, including GMO-containing.

+### Abstract:

+We present the data on antimicrobial resistance of animal zoonotic bacteria isolates from different regions of Russia to over than 50 antimicrobials from 12 different groups.

 #### Object:

 Isolates of E.coli, Campylobacter spp., Salmonella spp., Enterococcus spp. taken from biomaterial of farm animals (poultry, cattle, reindeer, swine), food and feed materials.